pulumi/foundational-training/tmp/docker/slides.md

 ## Docker provider v3 Image

-- `v3` exposes BuildKit functionality through raw command-line arguments.
-The `extraOptions` field became a catch-all for BuildKit then-experimental features.
+- `v3` exposed BuildKit functionality through raw command-line arguments.
+The `extraOptions` array field became a catch-all for BuildKit then-experimental features.
+It also needed `DOCKER_BUILDKIT` to be set to `1`.
-- Needs `DOCKER_BUILDKIT` to use the `extraOptions` Example,
+- This is now **obsolete**, folks should upgrade directly to the new Docker Build provider without losing any functionality.
+Example of a `v3` `docker.Image`,

   ```typescript
   const v3 = new docker.Image("v3-image", {